khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

     ![Data-Fusion]({{ 'assets/data-engineer/Data-Fusion-Studio.jpg' | relative_url}}){: .toggled-image}

-    - *Dataproc* allows to run "Apache Hadoop (HDFS)" and "Spark Workloads or Spark jobs" on Google Cloud. *Dataproc Serverless for Spark* provides an optimized environment designed to easily move existing "Spark workloads" to Google Cloud.
+    - *DATAPROC* allows to run "Apache Hadoop (HDFS)" and "Spark Workloads or Spark jobs" on Google Cloud. *Dataproc Serverless for Spark* provides an optimized environment designed to easily move existing "Spark workloads" to Google Cloud.

         - **Why Hadoop Ecosystem ?**: because we need analyze large datasets and Hadoop is a *FRAMEWORK* that can build a cluster of computers (JVMs) and leverage distributed processing across these computers (parallelism), speeding up the analysis of large datasets. (*The computer here is a JVM (Java-Virtual-Machine) because Hadoop runs on the platform of Java.*).
 It includes HDFS and MapReduce, HDFS means "Hadoop Distribution File System".